CGCL-codes/XGCN_library/docs/source/index.rst

    The UltraGCN's code is from https\://github.com/xue-pai/UltraGCN.git (commit SHA\: c460a05).
    (Note that currently RecBole v1.1.1 does not provide UltraGCN implementation.)

    The results are shown in the figures below.
-We observe that XGCN have much better scalability on million-scale graphs.
+We observe that XGCN has much better scalability on million-scale graphs.

 .. image:: asset/scalability_study.jpg
   :width: 400